 What is codeine?

 Codeine is used for the relief of moderately severe pain such as after an injury, or operation.
 It is usually used when other milder painkillers such as paracetamol or non-steroidal anti-inflammatories (NSAIDs) don’t work well enough.
 Codeine belongs to a group of medicines called opioid painkillers.
-They act on your brain and nervous system to lessen the way your feel pain.
+They act on your brain and nervous system to lessen the way you feel pain.
 Other pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with codeine.
 Read more about pain, pain-relief medication and opioid painkillers.

 - The dose of codeine will be different for different people.

 - Always take your codeine exactly as your doctor has told you.
-Depending on the reason you are taking it, your doctor may advise that you take regular doses or take codeine only when you need it for pain relief.
+Depending on the reason you are taking it, your doctor may advise that you take regular doses or take codeine only when you need it for relief.
 Make sure you know which is right for you.